ammar-homaida-statistics/easystatisticsacademy/modeling/simple-linear-regression/residuals/index.md

     </div>

     <p>
-      This means the model underestimated the outcome.
+      This means the actual outcome was larger than expected.
     </p>

     <p>
-      The observation appears above the regression line.
+      The model underestimated the observation.
     </p>

     <h2>Negative Residuals</h2>